Did you miss South Arts’ webinar presenting the NEW strategic plan and how the grants program is changing? Watch the recording >>

-- South Arts’ Priorities > understand how the NEW scoring works
+- South Arts’ NEW Strategic Plan > understand how the NEW plan impacts grant programs

 - Readiness Plans > find out what’s needed and how your plan will be evaluated